Rotary Club of Kathmandu: A Legacy of Service and Impact

 RC Kathmandu sponsored 6 Rotary Clubs:

 1.RC Biratnagar, GSR was Late PP Hulas Chandra Golchha (Charter President Late PM Nagendra Prasad Rijal) (Rtn.
-Basu Dev Golyan became District Governor and Rtn.
-Santosh Rijal is DG for next year).
+Basu Dev Golyan and Rtn.
+Santosh Rijal became District Governor).

 2. RC Patan, GSR was Rtn.
 Kamal Mani Dixit, who later transferred to RC Patan (Charter President Surendra Raj Sharma) (Rtn.
 Tirtha Man Sakya became District Governor).